adrianmross/galagorand/Blog.md

 ### The Potential of ASAs

 NFTs have taken the last few years by storm.
-They are a new way to represent ownership of digital assets.
-They are unique, non-interchangeable, and can be used to represent things outside of the standard token.
-However, the hype as of late has stagnated due to the common perception equating them to 2d variations of an ape.
+They are a way to represent ownership of digital assets.
+They are unique, non-interchangeable, and can be used to represent objects outside of a standard token.
+However, recently the hype has stagnated due to a commonnly held perception that they are nothing more than 2d variations of an ape.
 While this is one use case, NFTs have the potential to be so much more.
 They can be used to represent ownership of physical assets, like a house or a car.
-They can be used to represent ownership of a digital asset, like a video game item or a song.
+They can be used to represent ownership of other digital asset, like a video game item or a song.
+They facilitate asset transfering, enable fractional ownership, and enable other possibilities like ongoing royalty payments and automated rental agreement.

 Algorand is the perfect blockchain to build these NFTs on.
-Not only is it a fast, secure, and scalable blockchain, but has a built in feature that makes it easy to create and manage NFTs.
-It is called Algorand Standard Assets (ASA), which provide a standardized, Layer-1 mechanism to represent any type of asset on the Algorand blockchain.
+Not only is it a fast, secure, and scalable blockchain, but it has a built-in feature that makes it easy to create and manage NFTs.
+It is called Algorand Standard Assets (ASA), which provides a standardized, Layer-1 mechanism to represent any type of asset on the Algorand blockchain.

 ### Scrolling SHMUP Game

 The game we will be building is a scrolling shoot-em-up (SHMUP) game.
 The player controls a spaceship that can move up and down and shoot blaster beams.
 The goal of the game is to shoot down as many enemy spaceships as possible without getting hit.
 The player has three lives, and the game ends when the player loses all three lives.
-The player can collect powerups to increase their firepower and score.
+The player can collect power ups to increase their firepower and score.
 Read more about what makes a good [SHMUP game](https://www.racketboy.com/retro/shmups-101-a-beginners-guide-to-2d-shooters).

-Once again, as of now, all assets and most of the Unity code was developed by Justin.
-He has a step by step series that you can find [here](https://www.youtube.com/watch?v=rH9IHdp1dyU&list=PL6ynPcXXvDY_9nYW_S-nAliA1w1mARm8x&pp=iAQB).
+All assets and most of the Unity code was developed by Justin Fletcher.
+He has a step-by-step series that you can find [here](https://www.youtube.com/watch?v=rH9IHdp1dyU&list=PL6ynPcXXvDY_9nYW_S-nAliA1w1mARm8x&pp=iAQB).

 This tutorial covers the building of a script using the Algorand SDK to reward players with ASA Game Tokens.
 The script is written in C# and is used in a Unity game to interact with the Algorand blockchain.
 It provides functionality to generate a new Algorand account, check the status of the Algod and Indexer clients, retrieve an asset from the blockchain, opt into the asset, and send the asset to another account.
 The script also includes some additional functionality related to the game, such as updating the balance and displaying it on the UI.